To diagnose an infection with Helicobacter pylori that can cause peptic ulcers

 These tests are looking for evidence of an infection in your gastrointestinal tract by a bacterium, known as Helicobacter pylori.
 This bacterium is known to be a major cause of peptic ulcer disease.
 H. pylori is also associated with the development of gastric (stomach) cancer.

 How is the sample collected for testing?

-You will be asked to drink a drink containing a naturally occurring substance called urea.
+You will be asked to drink a fluid containing a naturally occurring substance called urea.
 This urea contains a form of carbon, known as 13C.
-If H-pylori is present in your stomach, the urea will be broken down leading to an increase in 13C in the carbon dioxide you breathe out.
-By testing the expelled air collected from your breath sample, we can determine if H. Pylori is present in your body.
+If H.pylori is present in your stomach, the urea will be broken down leading to an increase in 13C in the carbon dioxide you breathe out.
+By testing the expelled air collected from your breath sample, we can determine if H.pylori is present in your body.
 The test is completely safe and does not involve the use of radiation.

 Is any test preparation needed to ensure the quality of the sample?

 No special preparation is needed for the blood test.

 For the urea breath test you must have nothing to eat or drink except a glass of water and your medication on the day of the test.
 Smoking is also not advised on the day of the test.
 Please follow any instructions you are given and inform you healthcare professional of any medications you are taking, as some medications will interfere with the test results, and the test may need to be rearranged.

 If submitting a stool or having a biopsy you may be instructed to refrain from certain medications.